-The PicoHarp 330 is a plug-and-play event timer and TCSPC device with up to five channels and versatile trigger methods.
+The PicoHarp 330 is a plug-and-play event timer and TCSPC device with either 1+1 or 1+2 channels and versatile trigger methods.
 It offers an unprecedented combination of outstanding time resolution, high timing precision, ultrashort dead time and exceptionally high data throughput via USB 3.0.

-- Outstanding timing precision of 2 ps RMS (single channel), 3 ps RMS between channels - Scalable up to 4 independent detection channels (via firmware upgrade) and one common sync channel - Supports a common sync with a trigger rate of up to 640 MHz as input
+- Outstanding timing precision of 2 ps RMS (single channel), 3 ps RMS between channels - 1+1 or 1+2 independent channels with a base resolution of down to 1 ps - Supports a common sync with a trigger rate of up to 640 MHz as input